RaphaelSheikh/sql-challenge/README.md

 # SQL-Challenge

-You're a data engineer at a company.
-You're tasked with modeling, engineering and analysis of employee's who worked at the company during the 1980's and 1990's.
+I am a data engineer at a company.
+I'm tasked with modeling, engineering and analysis of employee's who worked at the company during the 1980's and 1990's.

-You will have to design the tables, import the CSV files into a SQL Database and then perform analysis within SQL.
+I will have to design the tables, import the CSV files into a SQL Database and then perform analysis within SQL.

 ### Data Modeling